 I. Of Faith in the Holy Trinity

 There is but one living and true God, everlasting, without body or parts, of infinite power, wisdom, and goodness: the maker and preserver of all things, visible and invisible.
-And in unity of this Godhead, there are three persons, of one substance, power, and eternity; — the Father, the Son, and the Holy Ghost.
+And in unity of this Godhead, there are three persons, of one substance, power, and eternity; — the Father, the Son, and the Holy Spirit.

 II.
 Of the Word, or Son of God, who was made very Man